ricardofitas/AoC-2025/README.md

 # AoC-2025
-Advent of Code 2025 in Mojo, Rust and Roc
+Advent of Code 2025 in Mojo, Rust, Qiskit, and Roc